jvalegre/robert/docs/Examples/full_workflow/full_workflow.rst

 Required inputs
 +++++++++++++++

+.. |csv_FW| image:: ../images/csv_icon.jpg
+   :target: ../../_static/Robert_example.csv
+   :width: 30

 * **Robert_example.csv:** CSV file with data to use as the training and validation sets.
-The full CSV file can be found in the `Examples folder of the ROBERT repository <https://github.com/jvalegre/robert/tree/master/Examples/CSV_workflows>`__.
+The full CSV file can be found in the `"Examples" folder of the ROBERT repository <https://github.com/jvalegre/robert/tree/master/Examples/CSV_workflows>`__ or downloaded here: |csv_FW|

 .. csv-table::
    :file: CSV/Robert_example.csv